Distinguishable by Ear: New Zealand Writers on Voice

 The arrival of inspiration can seem magical or even electric: as the saying goes, we are ‘struck by an idea’ as if it were lightning.
 While ideas may seemingly come from nowhere, to harness inspiration – to make something beautiful or devastating or funny – involves craft.

 In this series, New Zealand writers tell us how they use different aspects of craft in their writing.
-The three-part series starts with voice, which can be loosely defined as the personality or tone of a piece of writing or character.
-Over the coming months the writers will also consider lyricism and tension.
+The three-part series starts with voice, which can be loosely defined as the personality or tone of a piece of writing or character (the other installments are tension and lyricism).
 We asked each writer how they use these aspects of craft in their work – in essence a peek inside their toolbox.
 Here’s what they said.

 You have an actual voice, and not just a metaphorical one.
 I’m writing as a performer of text, here.
 I’ve just spent an evening with a poet of a similar persuasion, Ulrike Almut Sandig, discussing exactly this thing: the voice – it’s peculiarities in the body and in the room, and the ways in which, over time, we somehow become convinced that the voice we have, the one we were born with, is not enough.
 For me and for her, the voice is a kind of printing press and the stage is, what?
 Well, it’s another form of distribution.
 We ask the words to tread the boards.

 This thing of the page vs. the stage – which is better, text on paper or sounds in the ear/air?
 Why do some page-poets think they’re so shit hot when they are dry and boring at festivals?
 Why do some spoken-word performers and orators seem to be allergic to subtlety?
 I think these are absolutely the least interesting questions we could be asking.
 How about: what could the text gain from me memorising it and performing it without hard copy?
 What could it lose?
 Does my audience deserve to be entertained?
 Why/why not?
 Why does my voice disappear when I lock my knees?